 How to Draw a Wreath

 The first thing to think about with drawing wreaths is what the foundation will be.
-You can create simple wavy, vine-like structures or more rigid, branchy shapes.
+You can create simple wavy, vine-like structures or more rigid, straight line, branchy shapes in a large circle.
 You can add a little variation in offshoots or create complex, full branches off the main stem.
 Once you decide this, you can begin adding leaves.